Napa Priority Wine Pass Worth It! | Best Napa Passport | Local Wally's Napa Tourist Guide

 Is the Priority Wine Pass Worth It?

 If you plan on tasting at two or more wineries then the Wine Pass is definitely worth it.
-Figure that most wineries charge $20 to $25 per person to taste and a couple will visit 5 wineries in a day.
+Figure that most wineries charge 25 per person to taste and a couple will visit 5 wineries in a day.

-Without the card that would cost you at least $200 for the two of you.
-Now visit those same wineries with the card and get two for one's - half off.
-Same wineries, same flights, but $100 cheaper.
+Without the card that would cost you at least $250 for the two of you.
+Now buy the $39.99 pass and visit those same wineries with the card and get two for one's - half off.
+Same wineries, same flights, but $125 cheaper.
 And the more you drink, the more you save, and who doesn't want one more sip when in Napa?
+Average savings are $100 a day and that's nothing to sneeze about!
+That will help pay for all the wine you bought that day.

 I've Seen Other Wine Passes and Passports - Why this one?

 Yes, there are passes for downtown Napa ($30), passes for St. Helena ($60), and passes for Calistoga ($50).
-But that means you would need to buy 3 separate passes, spending $140 versus getting one pass that covers it all for only $39.99 (use promo code localwally).
+But that means you would need to buy 3 separate passes, spending $140 versus getting one Priority Wine Pass for $39.99 that covers it all.
+And unlike phone apps where you have to pay first just to see the deal, all of the offers are right here.
 Plus no one offers free advice, free agendas, and unpublished wine tasting deals like Priority Wine Pass does, which is why I so highly recommend the Priority Wine Pass for my readers.
 Do not confuse this card with other passports - this is the good one!

 Do I Need to Buy a Wine Pass for Everyone in my Party?